What is Anthropology?

 Image by Bob Dmyt from Pixabay

-• Cultural Anthropologists: they study living cultures think about distant rainforest villages to corporate environments, their aim is to understand how people create meaning in their daily lives.
+• Cultural or Social Anthropologists: they study living cultures, think about distant rainforest villages to corporate environments or even AI design.
+Their general aim is to understand how people create meaning in their daily lives.
 Anthropologists don’t just visit communities—they move in, chat over meals, and learn the unspoken rules of social interaction.
 Why some cultures love to chat over dinner while others prefer to eat in silence.
+Why we transfer our assumptions into everything we design.

-• Archaeologists: they work in reconstructing human behavior by analyzing artifacts like tools, pottery, buildings and even bones.
-Part detective, part time-traveler, they’re able to reconstruct how people lived from broken pottery or ancient trash pits (yes, garbage is gold for an Archeologist).
+• Archaeologists: they work in reconstructing human behavior by studying artifacts like tools, pottery, buildings and even bones.
+Part detectives, part time-travelers, they’re able to reconstruct and tell us how people lived just from what they learn by analyzing, for example, broken pottery or ancient trash pits (yes, garbage is gold for an Archeologist).

 • Biological Anthropologists: they explore human evolution, genetics, and biological diversity.
 They might answer questions like: Why can some people drink milk as adults (are our ancestors to thank)?
 How did the lungs of people who live in high altitude adapt to thin air?

 • Linguistic Anthropologists: they Investigate how language shapes identity, power, and culture.
 Language isn’t just words it’s the cultural meaning behind them.
-How what you say and how you say it can covey a different meaning..
+Think about how what you say and how you say it can covey different meanings to different people.

 What does an Anthropologist on the job look like?